Baked Eggnog Cheesecake—Prototype 1:

 The eggnog flavor (hopefully!) did not seem to be overwhelming this time.
 And the texture seemed to feel right as well, with no unpleasant "snap" detected on the top surface.

-I baked this one for Lesa's birthday.
+I baked this one late in the summer of 2023 for Lesa's birthday.

 Back to my bushy homepage